manogy/ruamel.yaml.clib-feedstock/Install-Jupyterhub-on-s390x.md

 ## Setup conda env with all required packages to run Jupyterhub
 Please make sure Nodejs is available on the VM.
+In my VM nodejs version 16 is installed.

 Install configurable-http-proxy on the VM globally by running the below command:
 ```